mayank-prasoon/gamedesign.github.io/_posts/how-to-build-a-dialog-system-without-selling-your-soul/2020-08-29-how-to-build-a-dialog-system-without-selling-your-soul.md

 ### load dialogs:

-dialog index is just the number of dialogs in the list to show before showing the options. `text_diaplay_rate_logic()` is just the speed of dialog by which it will show up on the screen in simple `tween` animation. (didn't work well for me)
+Dialog index is just the number of dialogs in the list to show before showing the options. `text_diaplay_rate_logic()` is just the speed of dialog by which it will show up on the screen in simple `tween` animation. (didn't work well for me)

 [this part of the code was borrowed from [Emilio](https://www.youtube.com/channel/UC9DR22-qohBDtZ74R3FxOZg){:title="Youtube"}{:target="_blank"}]